-Four (4) types of print jobs are supported - Normal, Secure, Delay and Sample Set.
-A Normal Print job will be illustrated first, then the differences with Secure, Delay and Sample Set will be discussed.
+Five (5) types of print jobs are supported - Normal, Secure, Delay, Sample Set and Saved.
+A Normal Print job will be illustrated first and then the differences with Secure, Delay, Sample Set and then Saved will be discussed.

 Normal Print